 Please read the Installation Instructions before downloading and installing the maintenance files.

 Read through the following instructions before installing the maintenance files.

-- MAINTJCL needs to be downloaded and customized only once.
+- MAINTJOB needs to be downloaded and customized only once.
 It can be reused for future maintenance updates.

-- Upload MAINTJCL to the mainframe as a simple text file.
+- Upload MAINTJOB to the mainframe as a simple text file.

 - Check the EXACT byte length of the maintenance (.tersed) file.
 (One way to do this is with DOS's DIR command.
 Another is with the ZTREE program.)

 - The length of the maintenance file should be an exact multiple of 1024.
 If this is not the case, then something is wrong.
 You may have to contact us for assistance.